frostime/sy-bookmark-plus/README.md

 This plugin implements a more user-friendly bookmark feature, supporting drag-and-drop addition, bookmark group management, link copying, dynamic queries, and more.

+> 🔔 Attention!
+By default, this plugin will hide the built-in bookmark button in the sidebar of SiYuan.
+You can disable this default behavior in the settings.

 Below are the core functionalities.
 Please explore other detailed features on your own.

 ## Bookmark Groups